 From the trailhead, follow the road up for two miles to an open rock face and reservoir that precede the last picnic area.
 Ahead, look for an easy spot to cross a perennial stream to the singletrack path beyond.
 Take this path up for another mile to a fork in the trail.

-Take the right path, which is an old road with small river rocks and larger boulders, and follow this for about 0.75 miles.
-Traversing the river rocks gets kind of technical, especially when there's water present.
-After 0.75 miles, there's another fork in the trail.
-The right path takes you to other accessible trails.
-The left path continues around the loop.
+Head right to follow an old road that's dotted with small river rocks and larger boulders.
+Traversing these rocks can get kind of difficult, especially if there's water present.
+After another mile, there's a final fork in the trail.
+The right option leads away to additional trails, and the left continues around the loop.

 to complete the final half-mile of climbing up to the saddle.
 But be ready, this section is a steep fire-break that will have your legs burning till you reach the top.
 On the other side, the descent wastes no time shedding all the hard-won elevation.
 This is a fast road-trace that can be alarmingly loose at times.
 Enjoy the speed, but don't let it get away from you either!